rubyworks/rulebow/README.md

 As the capable Ruby programmer, it probable doesn't require much explination to understand the above code and what happend when you ran it.
-Just the same it can help to go over it with the write terminology.
+Just the same it can help to go over it with the proper terminology.
 Of course, the rules in our example are simplistic and they make some basic assumptions about a project, so you will want to modify these to suite your needs (or dispose of them and write fresh).
 Nonetheless, this example provides some clear examples of the basics of writing Ergo scripts.